monofy-org/monofy-ai/README.md

 <img src="https://github.com/monofy-org/monofy-ai/blob/main/github-images/ai-assistant-sd.png" width="300">

 ## Requirements
+- Windows or Linux, WSL is supported (recommended, even)
 - 12GB VRAM (RTX3060 or better recommended)
+- CUDA 12.1+ (ROCm is currently Linux-only)
 - Python 3.10

+## Will it run on less than 12GB VRAM?
+Your mileage may vary.
+If you have a lot of CPU ram it may work albeit slowly.

 ## What models are included automatically?
 - OpenOrca Mistral 7B